Payment System Integration / POS

 Current use

-This is used by retail, food service, studios, and appointment-based teams that need reliable online payments aligned with in-store POS operations.
+Retail, food service, studios, and appointment-based teams use it when they need reliable online payments aligned with in-store POS operations.

 Performance